Home

 The items auto lenders do not want to see is similar to A+ Tier, with a little, I stress a little, more flexibility for slow paid accounts or small collections.

-The allowance for slow paid accounts does not include any slow paid mortgage or auto loan accounts.
+The allowance for slow paid accounts does not include any slow paid mortgage or auto loan accounts within the last two years.

 It's fairly simple to fall from the A+ Tier into A Tier.
 Small things like going a few percentage points over your balance to limit ratio on credit cards, new inquiries, new accounts, etc.